 Holi, also known as the “Festival of Colours”, is predominantly a Hindu festival celebrated annually mostly in India and Nepal.
 However, with the course of time, the festival has spread its wings to other parts of the world, including England, USA, and Australia, among others.
-In 2020, Holi will be celebrated between 9th March and 10th March.
+In 2021, Holi will be celebrated in 29th March.

 When Is Holi 2021 Celebrated